-Yet when it comes to trick-or-treating, I’m cool with candy.
+When it comes to trick-or-treating, I’m cool with candy.
 Why?
 Because I think it’s okay to celebrate some occasions with food.
-(If goodies aren’t handed out every day for made-up special occasions like t-ball practice, it’s easier to do this.)

-But I also know that trick-or-treating can spiral into candy craziness, so here’s how I make it work in our house:
+But I also know that trick-or-treating can feel like a spiral into candy craziness, so here’s how I make it work in our house:

-2. I give my kids free reign.
-We eat dinner before trick-or-treating, then all bets are off.
+2. I give my kids free rein.
+We usually eat dinner before trick-or-treating, then all bets are off.
 They can eat as much as they want, which often comes with its own handy life lesson: If you eat too many sweets, sometimes your belly hurts and you feel gross.

 |You might also like: Why We Do The Switch Witch For Halloween|